SciML/ModelingToolkit.jl/README.md

 ### Example: ODE

 Let's build an ODE.
 First we define some variables.
-In a differential equation system, we need to differentiate between our unknown variables, independent variables, and parameters.
+In a differential equation system, we need to differentiate between our unknown (dependent) variables, independent variables, and parameters.
 Therefore we label them as follows:

 ```julia